-The following Banking & Finance guidance note Produced in partnership with Freshfields Bruckhaus Deringer LLP provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note Produced in partnership with Freshfields Bruckhaus Deringer LLP provides comprehensive and up to date legal information covering:

 Bonds are capital markets instruments representing a form of debt security.